brettgenz/montecarlo/README.md

 #### Creating a Die Object

-*Specify the number and name of faces to be use on the die. faces = [1, 2, 3, 4, 5, 6]
+*Specify the number and name of faces to be use on the die.*<br>
+faces = [1, 2, 3, 4, 5, 6]

-*Create an instance of a Die.
+*Create an instance of a Die.<br>
 my_die = Die(faces)

 #### Creating a Game Object

-*Create a game with a list of 4 of my_die objects. my_game = Game([my_die, my_die, my_die, my_die])
+*Create a game with a list of 4 of my_die objects.<br>
+my_game = Game([my_die, my_die, my_die, my_die])

-*Roll all 4 dice 1000 times each. my_game.play(1000)
+*Roll all 4 dice 1000 times each.<br>
+my_game.play(1000)

 #### Creating an Analyzer Object

-*Create an Analyzer object.
+*Create an Analyzer object.<br>
 my_analyzer = Analyzer(my_game)

 *Compute how many times all dice rolled identical faces.
-This method stores the results as a dataframe in a public attribute. my_analyzer.jackpot()
+This method stores the results as a dataframe in a public attribute.<br>
+my_analyzer.jackpot()

 *Compute the distinct combinations of faces along with their counts.
-This method stores the results as a dataframe in a public attribute. my_analyzer.combo()
+This method stores the results as a dataframe in a public attribute.<br>
+my_analyzer.combo()

 *Compute how many times a given face is rolled in each event.
-This method stores the results as a dataframe in a public attribute. my_analyzer.face_counts_per_roll()
+This method stores the results as a dataframe in a public attribute.<br>
+my_analyzer.face_counts_per_roll()